• Skip to primary navigation

 Shakshuka is usually served with some kind of bread, which is perfect for soaking up the delicious sauce.

 My daughter Kipper used a pitta to dip and scoop her shakshuka.
-Meanwhile DH simply shovelled his aubergine shakshuka into a tortilla wrap, rolled it up, and ate it!
+Meanwhile DH simply shovelled his aubergine (eggplant) shakshuka into a tortilla wrap, rolled it up, and ate it!
 I’m not sure what he was saying through mouthfuls of delicious shakshuka, but it sounded appreciative, and it certainly disappeared very quickly!

 Aubergine (eggplant) shakshuka